Youth Cabinet About us

 MK YCAB (YCAB) stands for the Milton Keynes Youth Cabinet.
 YCAB enables young people to use their energy and passion to change Milton Keynes for the better.
 It provides opportunities for 11-18 year olds to use their voice in creative ways to bring about social change.

-YCAB has 36 elected members, 18 from the north and south constituency areas of Milton Keynes, for a two-year term of office.
+YCAB has 36 elected members, who are voted in by young people for a two-year term of office.
 Elections are held every two years in schools and colleges across Milton Keynes and anyone aged 11-18 can get involved.
-In 2017, over 10,000 local young people voted in the elections to choose their representatives and the issue they wanted to see changed in MK.
+In 2019, over 14,000 local young people voted in the elections to choose the issue they wanted to see changed in MK.

 Young people also voted on the youth issues that they would like YCAB and UK Youth Parliament members to address locally.
 The top three youth issues for this year are: